Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Grassmann tensor network and fermionic path integral

 The sign factor $\prod_{\{xy...z\}} (-)^{m_{d-2}(g_x,g_y,...,g_z)}$ is included to help us to define topological fermionic path integral later.
 Choosing orientation dependent tensors $\cV_d^\pm$ also help us to define topological fermionic path integral.
 Adding the sign factor $\prod_{\{xy...z\}} (-)^{m_{d-2}(g_x,g_y,...,g_z)}$ and choosing orientation dependent tensors $\cV_d^\pm$ appear to be very unnatural.
 However, they are two extremely important features of our approach.
 We cannot obtain topological fermionic path integral without these two features.
 Realizing these two features is one of a few breakthroughs that allows us to obtain topological fermionic path integral on discrete space-time.
 The two features are related to our choice of the ordering convention of $\th$ and $\bar \th$ in the Grassmann tensors $\cV^\pm_d$, and the ordering convention of $\dd \th$ and $\dd \bar \th$ in the integration measure.
-We believe that the sign factor $(-)^{m_{d-2}(g_x,g_y,...,g_z)}$ can be regarded as a spin structure for discretize space-time, which is crucial to define a fermionic path integral.

 Now let us consider two $d$-complexes $\Si_d^1$ and $\Si_d^2$, which do not overlap but may share part of their surfaces.
 Let $\Si_d$ be the union of the two $d$-complexes.
 From our definition of the Grassmann integral, we find that the Grassmann integral on $\Si_d$ can be expressed as